guilherme29/vigenere_pass_size/README.md

 ```Python
 get_pass_statistics()
 ```
 on a string of ciphered text.
+It should print out the factors that occur the most by order.
+One of the most popular factors should be the password length.

 I took some inspiration from the black chamber website, you can check it here: http://www.simonsingh.net/The_Black_Chamber/vigenere_cracking_tool.html